 Under the Agricultural Land Act, an authorisation by the relevant authority is required to acquire certain agricultural land.
-This authorisation can only be granted if the purchaser is qualified as a farmer or a qualified corporation for owning agricultural land.
-It would not be easy for foreign investors to be granted such an authorisation.
+This authorisation can only be granted if the purchaser is qualified as a farmer or an agricultural production corporation.
+It would not be easy for foreign investors to be granted such authorisation.

-After a foreign investor's acquisition of shares or equity of a corporation, or acquisition of real estate or a right related to real estate, a post-transaction report to the government authority may be required pursuant to the Foreign Exchange and Foreign Trade Law (FEFTL).
+After a foreign investor's acquisition of shares or equity of a corporation, or acquisition of real estate or a right related to real estate, a post-transaction report to the government authority may be required pursuant to the Foreign Exchange and Foreign Trade Law (the FEFTL).
 A post-transaction report of payment or receipt of payment may be required in the case of cross-border payments or payments between a foreign investor and a Japanese resident in accordance with the FEFTL.